 Each visitation case brings with it the potential need for a child expert, who will investigate and inform the court as to what is in the best interests of the children regarding visitation.
 These experts are generally referred to as Child and Family Investigators (C.R.S.
 14-10-116.5) or Parental Responsibilities Evaluators (C.R.S.
 14-10-127).
-Over the years, our attorneys have taken the time to develop a familiarity with and understanding of the experts regularly appointed, with the goal of trying to match each case with the expert best suited to our clients’ needs.
+Over the years, our legal team has taken the time to develop a familiarity with and understanding of the experts regularly appointed, with the goal of trying to match each case with the expert best suited to our clients’ needs.
 What these experts have to say can have an extreme impact on your parenting time or custody case.
-Our attorneys are experienced in this facet of a parenting time litigation and are also ready to guide you through the evaluation process.
+Our Denver visitation attorneys are experienced in this facet of parenting time litigation and are also ready to guide you through the evaluation process.

 Establishing Parenting Time Orders

 Plog & Stein, P.C. takes a logical, realistic approach to family law, including all matters of parenting time.
 We believe this approach allows our clients to make sound and informed decisions regarding how to proceed with their child visitation disputes.